Nikkinoodl/FVM-Demo/README.md

 ![FVM-start](https://github.com/user-attachments/assets/abbbd6dd-4494-47f6-8b02-ad10760f9713)

 You will be presented with a form that has a display area to the left and an input form on the right hand side.
-This form is used to constrush the mesh or grid on which the FVM calculations are made.
+This form is used to construct the mesh or grid on which the FVM calculations are made.
 The white box on the left hand side represents the cavity in which the fluid flow is being modelled.

 To start, we only have three things to input: the cavity height, the cavity width and the type of grid we want to build.